Towards Trustworthy Predictions: Theory and Applications of Calibration for Modern AI

 Peter Flach

-Tutorial — Foundations of calibration
+Tutorial β Foundations of Calibration

 Ewout W. Steyerberg